gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Java/Separated Illegal Guides/Illegal Formations Guide.md

 **Infdev 20100617-2**
 - The bottom most layer of the world is made of stone and bedrock allowing for holes within the bedrock

+**Infdev 20100625-2**
+- Spawners currently have the same block id as signs.
+If a sign is loaded near a spawner, the spawner will receive sign metadata.
+Reloading a sign-spawner will crash and potentially soft lock the world in this version.
+This is fixed in the next version, but the spawner maintains the sign data.

+**Alpha 1.0.1_01 - Infdev 20100630-2**
+- Downgrading Redstone that is placed on against a block will convert it to a gear in Infdev 20100630-2.
+Breaking the block below the gear and updating back to Alpha 1.0.1_01 will create floating redstone

+**Alpha 1.0.1_01**
+- Activating a lever and then breaking it's support block will keep the lever floating

+**Alpha 1.0.4**
+> [!Note]
+> In order to access the winter mode type and obtain snow and ice, the level.dat will have to be regenerated.
+This will reset the player position and remove all items within the inventory, as well as changing the world seed.
+This can be done by deleting level.dat and level.dat_old, then going to the "singleplayer" screen, and selecting the world slot that has the same name as the world save folder.
+This will likely have to be done several times before the winter type is set to 1
+- Snow Layers were added but can only be obtained in the Winter Type Map.
+Snow Layers would generate on top of all blocks during snowfall which allows for illegal block formations like snow layers on non-full blocks (e.g. stairs and slabs)